msc94/coding_assistant/README.md

 ## Tracing (optional)

 If `--trace-endpoint` is reachable (default `http://localhost:4318/v1/traces`), OTLP traces are exported using the HTTP exporter.
 If unreachable, tracing is disabled automatically.

+## Shell command execution behavior

+The `execute_shell_command` tool:
+- Merges stderr into stdout and returns plain text (no JSON envelope).
+- Prefixes output with `Returncode: N` only when the command exits non-zero.
+- Supports `truncate_at` to limit the combined output size and appends a note when truncation occurs.

 ## Development